herve4m/quay-api-operator/docs/crds/RepositoryMirror.md

 ### externalReference

 Path to the remote container repository to synchronize, such as quay.io/projectquay/quay for example.
-That parameter is required when creating the mirroring configuration.
+This parameter is required when creating the mirroring configuration.

 __Type__: string